0xmoei/starklings-cairo1/README.md

 Here's how starklings works,

 1. To start starklings run `cargo run -r --bin starklings watch`
-2. It'll automatically start with the first exercise.
+2. It will automatically start with the first exercise.
 Don't get confused by error message popping up as soon as you run starklings!
 This is part of the exercise that you're supposed to solve, so open the exercise file in an editor and start your detective work!